zzyzxlab/tao.js/packages/docs/src/content/basics/wildcards.md

 ## Wildcard vs Concrete

-Concrete taople aspects are specifically named Terms, Actions or Orientations.
+Concrete trigram aspects are specifically named Terms, Actions or Orientations.
 They are called "Concrete" in that they are set and do not change to be something else.

-For example: in `{App,Enter,Portal}`, the entire taople is considered a Concrete Application Context because it specifically defines each aspect of the taople for the Application Context.
+For example: in `{App,Enter,Portal}`, the entire trigram is considered a Concrete Application Context because it specifically defines each aspect of the trigram for the Application Context.
-Each specifically defined aspect of the taople is itself a Concrete Aspect, in this case a Concrete Term, Concrete Action and Concrete Orient(ation).
+Each specifically defined aspect of the trigram is itself a Concrete Aspect, in this case a Concrete Term, Concrete Action and Concrete Orient(ation).

-Wildcard taoples are those that leave one or more of the taople aspects undefined or "not Concrete."
+Wildcard trigrams are those that leave one or more of the trigram aspects undefined or "not Concrete."

-## What Wildcard taoples look like
+## What Wildcard trigrams look like

-Wildcard taoples can be defined in various different ways, the majority of which is to simply leave the taople property out.
+Wildcard trigrams can be defined in various different ways, the majority of which is to simply leave the trigram property out.

-Example basic Wildcard taoples:
+Example basic Wildcard trigrams:

 ```javascript
 { t: 'App', o: 'Portal' } // Action is left Wild